-- (e) providing for any matter which he or she may consider necessary or expedient to prescribe or to regulate in order to achieve the objects of this Act. - (2) Any regulation made under this section, that may result in financial expenditure for the State must be made in consultation with the Minister responsible for finance. - (3) Any regulation made under this section may provide that any person who contravenes it or fails to comply with it, commits an offence and on conviction liable to a fine not exceeding N\$60 000 or to imprisonment for a period not exceeding three years, or to both the fine and imprisonment.
+- (2) Any regulation made under this section, that may result in financial expenditure for the State must be made in consultation with the Minister responsible for finance. - (3) Any regulation made under this section may provide that any person who contravenes it or fails to comply with it, commits an offence and on conviction liable to a fine not exceeding N\$60 000 or to imprisonment for a period not exceeding three years, or to both the fine and imprisonment.

-Limitation of liability
+101. Limitation of liability

-101. Any person generally or specifically authorised to perform any function in terms of this Act, is not, in his or her personal capacity, liable for anything done or omitted to be done in good faith under this Act.
+Any person generally or specifically authorised to perform any function in terms of this Act, is not, in his or her personal capacity, liable for anything done or omitted to be done in good faith under this Act.

-Amendment of laws
+102. Amendment of laws

-102. The International Co-operation in Criminal Matters Act, 2000 (Act No.9 of 2000), is amended to the extent set out in Schedule 2.
+The International Co-operation in Criminal Matters Act, 2000 (Act No. 9 of 2000), is amended to the extent set out in Schedule 2.

-Short title and commencement
+103. Short title and commencement

-- 103. (1) This Act is called the Prevention of Organised Crime Act, 2004 (Act No. 29 of 2004) and it will come into operation on a date to be fixed by the Minister by notice in the Gazette. - (2) Different dates may be determined under subsection (1) in respect of different provisions of this Act. - (3) Any reference in any provision of this Act to the commencement of this Act must be construed as a reference to the date determined under subsection (2) in relation to that particular provision.
+- (1) This Act is called the Prevention of Organised Crime Act, 2004 (Act No. 29 of 2004) and it will come into operation on a date to be fixed by the Minister by notice in the Gazette. - (2) Different dates may be determined under subsection (1) in respect of different provisions of this Act. - (3) Any reference in any provision of this Act to the commencement of this Act must be construed as a reference to the date determined under subsection (2) in relation to that particular provision.